wjgilmore/dreamfactory-book/docs/chapter01.md

 Your organization has spent months if not years aggregating and curating a valuable trove of data, and lately your customers and other organizations have been clamoring for the ability to access it.
 This is typically done by *monetizing* the API, assigning customers volume-based access in accordance with a particular pricing plan.

 DreamFactory's API limiting features allow you to associate volume-based limits with a particular user, API key, REST API, or even a particular request method.
-Once enabled, DreamFactory will monitor the configuration in real-time, returning an HTTP 429 status code (Too Many Requests) to the client once the limit is reacched.
+Once enabled, DreamFactory will monitor the configuration in real-time, returning an HTTP 429 status code (Too Many Requests) to the client once the limit is reached.
 While a convenient web interface is provided for managing your API limits, it's also possible to programmatically manage these API limits, meaning you can integrate limit management into your SaaS application!

 ### API Logging and Reporting